 Protection under EU regulation

 EU regulation could entitle you to compensation if your flight is delayed by more than two hours.
 Crucially, the delay must be caused by circumstance within the airline’s control, and could include:

 - Technical issues which arise as a result of the air carrier’s failure to maintain its aircraft

 - Inadequate turnaround and flight times being allocated to the aircraft due to poor planning by the airline

 Circumstances outside of the airline’s control (commonly referred to as ‘extraordinary circumstances’) will not entitle you to compensation.
 Comprehensive details on what qualifies as an extraordinary circumstance can be found in this helpful list from the Civil Aviation Authority.

-If the flight delay is expected to go beyond a certain point, these regulations make sure the airline is obligated to offer you assistance.
-Anyone travelling with a non-EU based airline flying from a non-EU destination will not receive the same cover.
+If the flight delay is expected to go beyond a certain point, these regulations make sure the airline is obliged to offer you assistance.
+Anyone travelling with a non-EU based airline flying from a non-EU destination may not receive the same cover.
 It might be worth familiarizing yourself with the airline’s Condition of Carriage to see what compensation you could be entitled to should any issues arise.
 These can usually be found on the airline’s website.